2.4.5 Care, cost & child support percentages

 Percentage of care

-A parent's or non-parent carer's care percentage is the percentage of care of the child the person is likely to have over the next 12 months (section 49 and section 50).
+A parent's or non-parent carer's care percentage is the percentage of care of the child the person is likely to have over the care period.
+A care period is generally a 12 month period, but may be shorter or longer than this in some circumstances (section 49 and section 50).
 See 2.2.1 for an explanation of how the percentage of care is determined.

 A percentage of care must be rounded up to the nearest whole percentage if it is greater than 50% and rounded down to the nearest whole percentage if it is less than 50% (section 54D).
 This ensures that where more than 2 people have care of a child the combined percentages will never exceed 100%.